petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

 ---
 # Configuring Workflows and Notifications

-Preston Palmer, the order manager, wants to review and approve placed by Robert Read, the buyer for Almighty Syrup, for budget reasons.
-Delectable Bonsai’s B2B site employs a buyer order approval workflow using the out-of-the-box single approver workflow.
+Preston Palmer, the order manager, wants to review and approve orders placed by Robert Read, the buyer for Almighty Vision, for budget reasons.
+Clarity’s B2B site employs a buyer order approval workflow using the out-of-the-box single approver workflow.
 This ensures that all orders placed by buyers are approved by their order managers.
 This workflow helps when there’s a budget allocated for buying and requires approvals.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* → *Channels*.